-District Context
+Charter District Context

-My data come from a network of highly effective1 public charter schools that operate alongside state public schools under a single centralized district management team (hereafter referred to as "the district").
-The district includes a mix of elementary, middle, and high schools, and is attended by approximately 5,000-10,000 students.
-In order to preserve district anonymity, I do not include precise details about the size or number of schools examined in this study.2 District educators serve an over-subscribed, lottery-selected population of predominantly poor and minority students.
+My data come from a network of highly effective1 public charter schools that operate alongside state public schools under a single centralized district management team.
+The charter district serves approximately 5,000-10,000 students, and consists of a mix of elementary, middle, and high schools that students attend sequentially.
+In order to preserve district anonymity, I do not include precise details about the size or number of schools examined in this study.2 District educators serve an oversubscribed, lottery-selected population of predominantly poor and minority students.
 Approximately 75% qualify for free or reduced price lunch, and the student population is made up of 80% African American students and 19% Hispanic students.
 Qualitatively, educators in the district espouse some key practices associated in prior research with effective urban and charter school organizations, including a "No Excuses" culture of high behavioral and academic standards for students, a focus on in-house coaching and mentoring of new staff, significant attention to parental engagement, and increased instructional time in the school day and year (Dobbie & Fryer, 2011; Angrist, Pathak & Walters, 2011; Fryer, 2011).